insys-icom/Kickstarter/README.md

 Kickstarter can optionally check for the latest released firmware and download download it on its own.
 If it should do that, it needs internet access, so you have to configure a gateway.
 ![Configuration of MRX that runs Kickstarter](doc/Kickstarter_MRX_config.png)

+## Building the container from scratch
+Kickstarter is a project derived from m3-container.net.
+Its github [repo](https://github.com/insys-icom/M3_Container) describes in detail, how to build this container.
+In short:
+- install the SDK
+- clone this repo
+- start the SDK with the directory with this repo mounted
+- run the script, that builds everything from the projects directory: "./scripts/create_container_kickstarter.sh"

+The final image will be stored in "./images".